BlasBenito/myWebsite/content/post/15_code_optimization_4/index.markdown

-In the [first post](/2025/12/18/r-code-optimization-foundations-principles/) we established when and why to optimize, along with the three commandments that guide smart optimization decisions.
-The [second post](/2025/12/19/r-code-optimization-design-readability/) explored programming languages, clean code principles, and algorithm design.
+In the [first post](/2025/12/18/r-code-optimization-foundations-principles/) we established the context of code optimization.
+In the [second post](/2025/12/19/r-code-optimization-design-readability/) we explored programming languages, clean code principles, and algorithm design.
 The [third post](/2025/12/20/r-code-optimization-hardware-performance/) tackled the heavy hitters: vectorization, parallelization, and memory management.

 Now it's time to bring theory into practice!

 This post focuses on the practical tools that transform optimization from guesswork into a systematic process.
 We'll cover profiling to find bottlenecks, benchmarking to validate improvements, and the iterative workflow that ties everything together.

 ## Requirements